ranihorev/scihive-backend/README.md

 `pip3 install -r requirements.txt`
 This retrieves and installs all the required modules at once.

+- This website uses data from Twitter to measure the popularity of certain papers.
+Thus you will need access to Twitter's [developer API](https://docs.inboundnow.com/guide/create-twitter-application/).
+Your Twitter API key and secret key can be placed in an .env file as demonstrated in the example.

+- Next, make sure MongoDB is installed and running.
+Of course, the installation process will depend on your OS.
+Then execute "single-background-tasks-run.py".
+This will gather data from the Arxiv website and store it in the database.

 - Now all that is left to do is to run `python3 serve.py`.
 **You will need the back-end to be running in order to host the website locally!**